Medical Assistant Schools: FAQs and Answers

 Can medical assistant training be completed online?

-Online programs do exist.
-If you want to find out more about online training, this directory of online medical assisting programs can provide you with further information.
+Online medical assistant programs do exist.
+If you want to find out more about online training, use our easy search tool to find an online medical assistant school.

 What does a medical assistant do?